stytchauth/mcp-examples/consumer-standalone/supabase-nextjs-user-management/README.md

 ### 2. Create new project

-Use the Next.js framework preset and set the build and install commands appropriately (`npm run build` and `npm install`).
+Use the Next.js framework preset and set the build and install commands appropriately (`yarn build` and `yarn`).

 ![image](./img/vercel_setup.jpg)